felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Make sure that each of these items are objects that you personally enjoy using.
-I'll nerd out [in a later section of the Appendix about the hardware I use](#additional-tips-on-hardware), but for now just focus on making sure that whatever gear you end up choosing makes you want to read/write more, not less!
+I'll nerd out [in a later section of the Appendix about the hardware I use](#idea-18-additional-tips-on-hardware), but for now just focus on making sure that whatever gear you end up choosing makes you want to read/write more, not less!
 If you can, I suggest you try to do these steps in real time on this text as you learn about them.